seven5/seven5.github.io/tutorial.md

 Let's look at sending fixed, static files between the client and server.

 ## Preparation for this lesson
-As before, you'll need to have godep and gopherjs installed, a database running, migrations run, and Fresno built and running.

-You'll also need to have a working copy of "make" installed on your system as demonstrated here with the "which" command.
-If you get no output, it's not installed:
+As before, you'll need to have gb installed for this lesson.
+We are going to build the seven5 extension of gb that facilitates working with the static site files.

+You can build the extension with gb (of course!) as we will do below.
+For this section, you will also need to have a copy of gopherjs installed and we'll do that with go, because it is located in the vendored area and gb doesn't like starting builds in `vendor`.

 {% highlight bash %}

-$ which make
+$ cd $TUTROOT
-/usr/bin/make
+$ gb build github.com/seven5/gb-seven5
+github.com/seven5/gb-seven5
+$ GOPATH=`pwd`/vendor go build -o bin/gopherjs  github.com/gopherjs/gopherjs
 {% endhighlight %}

-If you are on OS/X, you have use the App Store to install the "XCode" application, then navigate to XCode -> Preferences -> Downloads and install the component named "command line tools".
-On most Linux systems, "make" is installed by default but on Ubuntu you may need to install the (enormous) package "build-essential".
+The commands above install the program `gb-seven5` in your `$TUTROOT/bin` directory.
+This is used when you issue a command that starts with `gb seven5`.
+It also puts `gopherjs` in your `$TUTROOT/bin` directory.

 ## Static files and Don't Repeat Yourself